 Riverside is a large city located in the state of California.
 With a population of 327,728 people and 86 constituent neighborhoods, Riverside is the 12th largest community in California.

 Housing costs in Riverside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Riverside isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Riverside are a mix of both white- and blue-collar jobs.
 Overall, Riverside is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Riverside who work in office and administrative support (13.98%), sales jobs (11.72%), and management occupations (7.42%).

 The per capita income in Riverside in 2010 was $23,865, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $95,460 for a family of four.
 However, Riverside contains both very wealthy and poor people as well.

 Riverside is an extremely ethnically-diverse city.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Riverside, accounting for 51.84% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Riverside residents report their race to be White, followed by Asian.
-Riverside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.46% of the city’s residents.
 Important ancestries of people in Riverside include Irish, English, Italian, and French .

 The most common language spoken in Riverside is English.
 Other important languages spoken here include Spanish and Chinese.